CacheTrap: Unveiling a Stealthier Gray-Box Trojan against LLMs: Evaluation

-Moreover, GPUHammer establishes that precise fault injection on GPUs is feasible by reverse-engineering the underlying bank and row organization using latency differences arising from row-buffer conflicts, allowing the attacker to construct accurate per-bank row sets without access to physical addresses.
-When combined with refresh-synchronized hammering, this mapping enables spatially selective disturbance of target rows within modern GDDR6 devices.
-Taken together, these observations demonstrate that an adversary can (i) infer the physical residence of LLM activations through memory placement manipulation rather than direct inspection, (ii) launch a practical Rowhammer attack through unprivileged CUDA execution using discard-driven, multi-warp hammering kernels, and (iii) induce highly localized memory faults capable of corrupting KV-cache values during inference.
+We follow the GPUHammer methodology~\cite{lin2025gpuhammer}, which infers the underlying DRAM bank and row structure using latency variations caused by row-buffer conflicts.
+This enables the construction of per-bank row sets without requiring access to physical addresses.
+Combined with refresh-synchronized hammering, this mapping allows spatially targeted disturbance of victim rows in modern GDDR6 devices.
+These capabilities suggest that an adversary can infer memory placement characteristics of LLM activations and induce localized faults in the KV cache during inference using unprivileged CUDA kernels.
+More recent work further corroborates this, with GDDRHammer~\cite{gddrhammer} demonstrating 129 bit flips per DRAM bank on average across a larger study of high-end NVIDIA GPUs, confirming that synchronized GPU Rowhammer on GDDR6 is substantially more effective and widespread than initially reported.